sami-chaaban/Tracy/README.md

 **Anchor editing (Shift):** with trajectory overlay on, hold **Shift** to enter anchor‑edit mode.
 Only the selected trajectory’s dotted line and blue anchor circles are shown.
 Drag any circle to move that anchor; the dotted line updates live.
 Release **Shift** to exit edit mode and recalculate if anchors changed.
 Shift also cancels any active left‑click sequence.
 Use the **ANCHORS** toggle below the kymograph to hide/show anchor overlays.

-**Trajectory overlay (O):** cycles off -> all -> selected.
-Selected shows just one trajectory.
+**Trajectory overlay (`o`):** cycles all -> one -> none.

 > The blue circles are anchor points: direct kymograph clicks, or movie‑click anchors projected onto the current kymograph.
-Anchors are only shown when the selected trajectory belongs to the currently displayed kymograph/ROI.
+Anchors are only shown when the selected trajectory belongs to the currently displayed kymograph/geometry.

 #### B. Direct Movie Tracking